yusufozturk/panther/docs/gitbook/operations/runbooks.md

  * Failure of this lambda will prevent policies/rules from being created, updated, deleted.
 Additionally, policies and rules will stop being evaluated by the policy/rules engines.

 ## panther-analysis-api
-The `panther-analysis-api` API Gateway calles the `panther-analysis-api` lambda.
+The `panther-analysis-api` API Gateway calls the `panther-analysis-api` lambda.

 ## panther-athena-api
 The `panther-athena-api` lambda is used by AppSync to query Athena and Glue.